 Egle is also a co-chair for the Diversity Working Group.
 OpenStack community is growing in size every day.
 It is the goal of the Diversity WG to not only increase the diversity in our community, but also to make sure that this diversity is reflected in total participation.

 Egle has been nominated enough times to appear on the election ballot.
 You can read the answers Egle gave to the election questions below.

-I have also served for two years on a governing board for POWER (Professional Organization of Women Empowered at Rackspace), Rackspace's internal employee resource group dedicated to empowering women in technology.
+I have been on a governing board member for POWER (Professional Organization of Women Empowered at Rackspace), Rackspace's internal employee resource group dedicated to empowering women in technology.
 Being on the POWER governing board has allowed me to promote diversity at technical events and taught me about being a board member.

 OpenStack's board's success should be reflected by how well its business strategy reflects user and community needs and close coordination with the technical leadership.
 OpenStack should be made more accessible not only to the experts, but also to beginning users of OpenStack.

-The board should also focus on helping the technical and business communities thrive, by removing barriers of entry to newcomers to the community and promoting increased diversity in the OpenStack community.
+The board should focus on helping the technical and business communities thrive, by increasing travel sponsorship, providing academic/student scholarships, and promoting increased diversity in the OpenStack community.
 OpenStack should be made more accessible not only to the experts, but also to beginning users of OpenStack.

 As the number of OpenStack projects grow, the board should work closely with the technical and business communities to educate, inform and promote the capabilities and power of OpenStack.

 Egle has already been nominated by: